kmicinski/cs107/index.md

 code---and have some frank discussions about what we should be doing better.

-I hope you're excited for the course as I am!
+I hope you're as excited for the course as I am!

 ## Course Structure